 For me, this is straw that’s breaking Chase’s back (assuming Chase is a camel).
 I’m gonna use this account as my go-to checking account and see how it goes.
 Then I’ll add to this Sofi Money review.

-Don’t forget you get $25 when you refer your account – and you can get up to $10,000 per calendar year.
+Don’t forget you get $25 when you refer your account.
 No idea how long this promotion will stick around, so sign-up while you can.
 Seriously, it’s super fast and you’ll have your $25 bonus in a day or two.
 And you can start referring to your posse.

 For those that have this account already, how’s your experience been?
 And is there anything else you want to see in your ideal cash management account?* If you liked this post, consider signing up to receive free blog posts in an RSS reader and you’ll never miss an update!
 And thanks for using my links to apply for new card offers!